Bar, Montenegro

-Bar (Montenegrin: Bar, (Note: Written identically in Bosnian, Croatian and Serbian.) Бар, (Note: Written identically in Serbian Cyrillic.) /sh/, Tivari) is a town and seaport in Coastal region of Montenegro.
-It is the capital of the Bar Municipality and a center for tourism.
+Bar (Montenegrin: Bar, (Note: Written identically in Bosnian, Croatian and Serbian.) Бар, (Note: Written identically in Serbian Cyrillic.) /sh/, Antivari, Tivari) is a town and seaport in Coastal region of Montenegro.
+It is the capital of the Bar Municipality and a centre for tourism.
 According to the 2023 census, the city proper had 15,868 inhabitants, while the total population of Bar Municipality was 46,171.

 Name

 Bar is supposed to be a shortened Slavic variant of Antivari.
 The name is thought to be derived from the Latin Antibarum or Antibari, which later in Greek was transformed into Antivárion / Antivari due to its pronunciation.
 "Antibari", meaning "opposite Bari", is a name taken because of it is location across the Adriatic Sea from Bari in Italy.
 Variations are in Italian, Antivari / Antibari; in Albanian, Tivari or Tivar; in Turkish, Bar; in Greek, Θηβάριον, Thivárion, Αντιβάριον, Antivárion; in Latin, Antibarium.

 History

 Ancient times

 Archaeological findings of substantial extent prove the presence of life in this location during prehistoric times.
 Local archaeological findings date to the Neolithic era.
 It is assumed that Bar was mentioned as the reconstructed Roman castle, Antipargal, in the 6th century.
 The name Antibarium was quoted for the first time in the 10th century.